marijnh/Eloquent-JavaScript/04_data.md

 That's a strong result.
 The phenomenon occurs precisely when Jacques eats ((peanuts)) and fails to brush his teeth.
 If only he weren't such a slob about dental hygiene, he'd have never even noticed his affliction.

-Knowing this, Jacques stops eating peanuts altogether and finds that his transformations don't come back.
+Knowing this, Jacques stops eating peanuts altogether and finds that his transformations don't come back like that.

 {{index "weresquirrel example"}}

-For a few years, things go great for Jacques.
-But at some point he loses his job.
-Because he lives in a nasty country where having no job means having no medical services, he is forced to take employment with a ((circus)) where he performs as _The Incredible Squirrelman_, stuffing his mouth with peanut butter before every show.

-One day, fed up with this pitiful existence, Jacques fails to change back into his human form, hops through a crack in the circus tent, and vanishes into the forest.
-He is never seen again.
+But it only takes a few months for him to notice that something is missing from this entirely human way of living.
+Without his feral adventures Jacques hardly feels alive at all.
+He decides he'd rather be a full-time wild animal.
+After building a beautiful little tree house in the forest and equipping it with a peanut butter dispenser and a ten-year supply of peanut butter, he changes one last time, and lives the rest of his short but energetic life as a squirrel.

 ## Further arrayology